 Why we’ve decided to gather up in order to invent and provide efficient tools to observe processes that were, so far, invisible.

 The Twinkle project

-Our start-up was born from the wish of Arnaud Gautier, Ludovic Jullien and Franck Perez, three top-notch scientists from ENS-PSL, the Institut Curie and Sorbonne University, to help others accelerate their research.
+Our start-up was born from the ambition of Arnaud Gautier, Ludovic Jullien and Franck Perez, three top-notch scientists from ENS-PSL, the Institut Curie and Sorbonne University, to help others accelerate their research.
 Read more about us

 The Twinkle Factory provides transformative chemical-genetic tools for various applications in biological imaging.
 These tools are based on the instantaneous formation of a fluorescent molecular assembly between the FAST protein or its derivatives and fluorogenic ligands (TFFluorogens).
 The latter are dark in water and fluoresce only when bound to FAST, allowing specific detection by fluorimetry or optical microscopy.
 Know more about our products

 We are currently involved in more developments dealing with bioimaging.
 We are continuously eager to deliver innovative tools enabling end-users to address unprecedented questions.
 Our goal is to meet a wide range of needs: protein & cell labeling, tunable colors, labeling under anaerobic conditions, cellular dynamics, protein-protein interactions, sensors… Go to the Applications page

 Publication of the seminal article about FAST in Proceedings of the National Academy of Sciences.

 Creation of The Twinkle Factory.
 Publications about FAST and its extensions in international journals.

 First users of the FAST technology start to sprout in the USA, in India, in Germany, in the UK, in Singapore.